MPF-Optimization-Laboratory/MatrixTensorFactor.jl/paper/paper.typ

 = Conclusion
 <conclusion>
-The BlockTensorDecomposition.jl Julia provides a new all-in-one package for performing constrained tensor factorizations, and a playground for designing new decompositions and custom constraints.
+The BlockTensorFactorization.jl Julia provides a new all-in-one package for performing constrained tensor factorizations, and a playground for designing new decompositions and custom constraints.
 Careful design elements were engineered to balance flexibility and efficiency.
 By creating this package, new advancements like enforcing constraints through scaling rather than projection, and performing optimization over multiple scales were mathematically examined and numerically tested.
 These novel ideas are worth investigating further to see their applicability to continuous optimization beyond tensor factorization.

 = Appendix
 <appendix>